Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Cost of the Journey

-Cost of the tour, from Santa Cruz Bolivia, is $7890 DBL / $8390 SGL.
-Tour price includes: 16 nights’ accommodations, airport transfers, and professional guide services.
+Cost of the tour is per person, based on occupancy: $7890 DBL / $8390 SGL, from Santa Cruz, Bolivia.
+Tour price includes 16 nights’ accommodations, airport transfers, and professional guide services.
 It includes internal flights, land transportation within Bolivia, park and reserve entrance fees, pre-departure information and services, miscellaneous program expenses, accommodation and meals at all lodges, private transport, and private bilingual bird/naturalist guide.
-Cost of the tour does not include your international flights to/from Bolivia.
-The tour cost does not include items of a personal nature such as beverages from the bar, porterage, laundry, phone calls, or gift items.
+Cost of the tour does not include your international flights to/from Bolivia, items of a personal nature such as beverages from the bar, porterage, laundry, phone calls, or gift items.
 We also recommend a gratuity for maid service, and for our local drivers and guides, which is left to your discretion.
-The cost of the extension is $3790 DBL or SGL (with shared bath).

 Travel Details